 Luscious cake with pineapple and coconut, topped with fresh whipped cream and toasted coconut flakes is a dessert that memories are made of.
 Tropical fruit flavors have always been a favorite in my house and this “poke cake” has risen to all-star status.
-It’s not only packed with fresh flavor, it’s easy to make since it starts with a box mix…just livened up with a little something extra.
+It’s not only packed with fresh flavor, but it’s also easy to make since it starts with a box mix…just livened up with a little something extra.
 Hang with me, I’m sharing the secret, well, actually two, that make this cake awesome!

 With summer hanging hot and lazy over our heads here in the south, light, fresh foods are always welcome.
-I shop at farmers market for salads and fresh veggies and try to keep the kitchen cool, often cooking outside on the grill.
+I shop at the farmers market for salads and fresh veggies and try to keep the kitchen cool, often cooking outside on the grill.
 While this is a great plan, once in a while, I’ve got to add a little something into the mix like a yummy dessert.

 Last weekend, we had a break in the weather which meant I wanted everyone to head outside and enjoy dinner together.
 Thankfully, our family was together, after several weeks of being apart.
-We had a quite a few milestones to celebrate, so, it was the perfect time to gather around the table.
+We had quite a few milestones to celebrate, so, it was the perfect time to gather around the table.
 Being Mom, doing what I do, and wanting things to be special, I decided we need dessert.
 A big, delicious, luscious dessert.

 I wanted a dish my guys would love but was also easy to make.
 If you’ve have been on Pinterest in the last year, you know how popular” poke cakes” are.
 Well, I decided to list a few favorite ingredients that I’d love in a summer cake and came up with this ~ Pineapple Coconut Poke Cake.
-I added an extra touch by using the pineapple juice drained from the can in the cake mix and toasting some coconut flakes for crunchy topping.
-In a few hours, my creation came together, and it was wonderful surprise.
+I added an extra touch by using the pineapple juice drained from the can in the cake mix and toasting some coconut flakes for a crunchy topping.
+In a few hours, my creation came together, and it was a wonderful surprise.